Workspaces are places where users collaborate to create datasets, reports, dashboards, data flows, ...

 Power BI is a suite of business analytics tools to analyze data and share insights.
 This training shows you how

-to setup and manage Power BI in a enterprise business environment.
+to setup and manage Power BI in an enterprise business environment.
 It focusses on the challenges that might appear when a large group of

 people need to develop and access the Power BI infrastructure: How to do versioning?
 How to check data lineage?
-How to control the tenant settings?
+How to deploy large datasets?

 How to setup security? ...